oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.md

 ### Submitting a Topic Branch to Gerrit

-A [feature branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) is a short-lived branch that you create and use for a single particular feature or related work.
+A [topic branch](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) is a short-lived branch that you create and use for a single particular feature or related work.

 #### Git Review
 git-review is a tool that helps submitting git branches to Gerrit for review.